 7:00 p.m. - 9:30 p.m.

-Bringing your Writing to Life will be held in the lower-level of the Refinery
+Beginner's Guide to Unleashing Your Inner Writer will be held in the lower-level of the Refinery

 A minimum of 8 participants is required for this session to run.